awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-routing-queries-to-queues.md

 ## Step 4: Run a Query Using the User Group Queue<a name="tutorial-wlm-user-group-query"></a>

-Next you’ll run a query and route it to the user group queue\.
+Next you run a query and route it to the user group queue\.
 You do this when you want to route your query to a queue that is configured to handle the type of query you want to run\.

 ### To Run a Query Using the User Group Queue<a name="how-to-wlm-user-group-query"></a>